MickeyKay/better-font-awesome/testing/testing.md

 If you *don't* encounter any issues, I'd still love to know that things went smoothly.
 Please [file an issue](https://github.com/MickeyKay/better-font-awesome/blob/master/testing/better-font-awesome-beta.zip?raw=true) and indicate what tests you've run and if there is anything else worth reporting.

+When reporting (whether success or failures) it can be *extremely* helpful if you provide as much information as possible.
+This information includes, but isn't limited to:

+* What the error is
+* Steps to reproduce the error
+* Consistency of error (every time vs intermittently)
+* WordPress version
+* Server setup
+* PHP version
+* Active theme
+* Active plugins
+* Anything else you think would be helpful

 ## What to Watch For ##
 Below are various [steps](https://github.com/MickeyKay/better-font-awesome/blob/master/testing/testing.md#testing-steps) that will help you test this plugin.
 In addition to the suggested steps and tests, please feel free to make note of anything that seems out of place, incorrect, or otherwise wonky.
 The goal is to get this plugin as perfect as possible, so nothing is off limits.
 More points if you can break it!